1jamescaldwell/Elastic-Net-Model/README.md

-This repository contains R code for predicting housing prices using elastic net regression.
-Here's a brief overview of the contents: <br>
+This repository contains R code for predicting housing prices using elastic net regression. <br>

 * Data Preparation: The provided R script loads the training and test datasets (realestate-train.csv and realestate-test.csv respectively) and prepares them for modeling.
 It converts the CentralAir column to numerical, and performs dummy encoding for the HouseStyle and BldgType columns.